hosseinmd/swagger-typescript/readme.md

 - `type ReferralStatus="Successed" | "Error"; // generateEnumAsType = true `
   |

-## config.ts
+## Config

-This file automatically will be created after first run.
+The config.ts file automatically will be created after first run.
 You could change this file for customization.
 Don't change other files, if you want another config create Issue or PR.

 - getAxiosInstance